preciofishbone/OmniaDocsG2/blocks/analytics-table-block/index.rst

 Analytics table
 ========================

+**This page is not valid.
+This block will be replaced very soon by another and the documentation will be updated.**

 This is a new block in Omnia 7.6.
 Using this block you can display a list of pages in a business profile and see the usage.

 Here's an example where the block is used in a governance hub with a lot of filter options: